 Abnormal

 The throat and esophagus don't look normal while you swallow.
-The test shows swelling, an injury, narrowing, or foreign objects that make it hard to swallow.
+The test may show swelling, an injury, narrowing, or foreign objects that make it hard to swallow.
+It may show problems with how the throat and esophagus move as you swallow.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.